lucylow/Martha_Stewart/README.md

 ## Motivation
-* Algorithms are important in trading.
+* Algorithms are important in trading
-* Relates to physics where in the finance world, time scales of nanoseconds/speed of light are important.
+* Relates to physics where in the finance world, time scales of nanoseconds/speed of light are important

 ## Finance World